cornell-info1300-2024sp/class-10-activity-goggle-fonts/README.md

     Here to will see > 1000 custom fonts that are available to you.
     Browse the list to find one you would like to try or you can search for the font name of you know the font you are looking for.

-    You can also select the `filters` button at top right and use that to select the decroative stroke type and a few other options.
+    You can also select the `filters` button at top right and use that to select the decorative stroke type and a few other options.
 Explore those options.

     ![filters](figures/filters.png)